deikaplan/Workout-Tracker/README.md

 # Workout-Tracker

 This project is titled "Workout Tracker - Kaplan's Gym" and serves as an exercise workout tracker for a coach to manage clients.
+The project utilizes HTML/CSS, MongoDB.

 There is a coach view (/workouts) as well as a client portal (/client), each with its own privileges.

 To feed into and create the initial database, enter "node initDB.js" into the terminal.